MadAvidCoder/Ultimate-Tic-Tac-Toe/README.md

 To win the game, you must win three large squares in a row.
 To win each large square, you have to get a three in a row within the smaller grid.

 To start the game, X can play anywhere.
-Like in the standard version, O then goes next.
+As in the standard version, O goes next.
 But there's a twist.
 The small grid that O must play in, is determined by where X played.
 For example, if X played in the bottom-right square of its smaller grid, O would have to play in the bottom-right grid.

 <img src="docs/Grid2.jpg" alt="An Ultimate Tic-Tac-Toe Grid after one move" width="300px"/>